-Teachers: All the Academy teachers are certified and/or highly qualified.
+Teachers: All the Academy teachers are certified and highly qualified.
 For more specific information and assignments, please check with the main office or the school Principal.
-Homeroom and subject teachers were announced at the beginning of the school year and/or at the Virtual Parent orientation during the first two weeks of school.
+Homeroom and subject teachers will be announced at the beginning of the school year and/or at the Parent orientation on September 1, 2016.

-SCHOOL SCHEDULE
+2016/2017 SCHOOL SCHEDULE

 The school calendar shall comply with the minimum requirements set forth in Section 101 of the State School Act of 1979, being MCL 388.1701 of the Michigan Complied Laws.

-School shall commence on August 26, 2024 and conclude 180 school days later on June 14, 2024.
+School shall commence on September 6 2016 and conclude 181 school days later on June 20, 2017.
 The school week will be Monday through Friday, with the exception of the holidays and vacation days.

 In addition, Fridays are Half Days per the School Calendar.
-On half days, the staff will hold staff meetings, committee meetings, attend staff development sessions, and catch-up days.
+On half days, the staff will hold staff meetings, committee meetings, attend staff development sessions, and catch up days.